- Instructions for Form 4626 - Introductory Material

 FPMG $1 billion AFSI test.

-If a corporation is an FPMG member for any tax year, the general AFSI test applies, but for purposes of determining whether the corporation meets the general AFSI test, the AFSI of the corporation includes the AFSI of all members of the FPMG and the AFSI of members of the controlled group.
-See Notice 2023-64, section 13.03.
-For purposes of calculating the AFSI of a corporation that is an FPMG member (including the AFSI of other members of the FPMG and the controlled group for aggregation purposes) under the general AFSI test, the AFSI adjustments for financial statement net operating losses under section 56(d), partnership distributive share, certain items of foreign income, effectively connected income, and covered benefit plans do not apply.
+For purposes of calculating the AFSI of a corporation that is an FPMG member (including the AFSI of other members of the FPMG and the controlled group for aggregation purposes) under the FPMG $1 billion AFSI test, the AFSI adjustments for financial statement net operating losses under section 56A(d), partnership distributive share under section 56A(c)(2)(D)(i), pro rata CFC adjusted net income or loss under section 56A(c)(3), effectively connected income of foreign corporations under 56A(c)(4), and covered benefits plans under 56A(c)(11) do not apply.

 FPMG $100 million test.